Who would you have guessed that the design of an electric passenger train had been influenced by animal biology?

 Biomimicry is a branch of science that looks to leverage the results of 3.8 billion years of evolution to solve engineering problems.
 It asks the question WWND — What Would Nature Do?
 The theory and practice are used to apply what we can learn from nature to the designs of engineered items.

-The Shinkansen Electro Multiple Unit (EMU) train is part of a Japanese railway system that transports 40% of all railway passengers of the world - that's about 64 million people every day.
+The Shinkansen Electro Multiple Unit (EMU) train is part of a Japanese railway system that transports 40% of all railway passengers of the world — that's about 64 million people every day.
 The design of the train started in 1989 with a target date of 1994.
 The goal was to allow passengers to travel from Shin-Osaka to Hakata in about 2 hours and 20 minutes which would require speeds of 350 kph.
-Challenges of such a high speed requirement included noise, vibration, and pressure waves occurring when the train enters a tunnel.
+Challenges of such a high speed requirement included noise, vibration, and pressure waves occurring when the train passed through a tunnel.

-On Wednesday I had the pleasure of attending a presentation by Eiji Nakatsu in the Autodesk Gallery hosted by our own Sarah Krasley - Program Manager for Sustainable Manufacturing.
-Mr. Nakatsu is the former Director of Technical Development and Test Operation Department of JR-West - the organization that created the railway system.
+On Wednesday I had the pleasure of attending a presentation by Eiji Nakatsu in the Autodesk Gallery hosted by our own Sarah Krasley — Program Manager for Sustainable Manufacturing.
+Dr. Nakatsu is the former Director of Technical Development and Test Operation Department of JR-West — the organization that created the railway system.
 He described how several engineering problems were resolved using biomimicry.